StorozhenkoSvyatoslav/Notes/README.md

 # Notes

-A simple application for creating and viewing notes, developed for Android.
+Application for creating and viewing notes, developed for Android.

 ## Features